 THE CASTLE-LIKE APARTMENT BUILDING at the corner of 72nd and Central Park West has been photographed a zillion times since the winter of 1980.
 Those black-and-white newsprint images of teary-eyed Beatles fans, standing at the iron portcullis that shields the building’s dark, vaulted carriageway from the streets, are now as permanently etched into history as the Kennedy motorcade.
 The Dakota’s sooty, salmon-colored brick and olive-colored sandstone trim, its massive pavilions and steep-sloped roofs, give it an almost haunted house-like aura today.
 Watching people come and go beneath the two-story-high archway where Mark David Chapman stood, took aim, and fired five deadly shots at John Lennon so many years ago, you wonder how anyone could even live here anymore.

-It’s a clear, breezy April afternoon on Manhattan’s Upper West Side and the side-walks are unusually quiet.
-Just beyond the Dakota’s archway a guard stands with his hands in his pockets.
+It’s a clear, breezy April afternoon on Manhattan’s Upper West Side and the sidewalks are unusually quiet.
+Just beyond the Dakota’s archway, a guard stands with his hands in his pockets.
 When I ask the question he’s heard probably a million times by now, he shuffles self-assuredly and points to a spot some ten feet in front of him.
 “Right there, sir, that’s where it happened.”
 To his left, a pair of double doors opens into a small vestibule with wood-paneled walls.
 There, a second guard sits behind a counter surrounded by television monitors that are zeroed in on the building’s various nooks and crannies.
 Another door opens to a maze of passageways, one of which leads to Studio One, the office where Yoko Ono has managed John Lennon’s legacy for the past 12 years.

-Visitors are asked to remove their shoes before entering Yoko’s sanctuary, a spacious room with soft white carpet and white furniture, a black piano, an enormous desk with hand-carved Egyptian motifs, a statue of a “feminist geisha girl” and an amateurish painting of John and Sean (the latter two being gifts from John).
+Visitors are asked to remove their shoes before entering Yoko’s sanctuary, a spacious room with soft white carpet and white furniture, a black piano, an enormous desk with hand-carved Egyptian motifs, a statue of a feminist geisha girl and an amateurish painting of John and Sean (the latter two being gifts from John).
 Yoko explains the painting: “They were in Bermuda having the time of their lives, and I was back here working.
 I called them every day, but they were always out.
 I thought they were just having fun at the beach or something, but as it turns out they were going to this artist every morning, having that done for me.”
 She glances up at the painting.
 “Isn’t that sweet of them?”

 Yoko has live a hard, charmed life.
 At the peak of her creative years in the avant-garde of the mid-1960s, she met John Lennon at London’s Indica art gallery, where she was showing her work.
-She was married at the time, and not only did meeting Lennon mean she would be divorced (for the second time), it meant she would lose her daughter, Kyoko, to her ex-husband.
+She was married at the time, and not only did meeting Lennon mean that she soon would be divorced again (for the second time), it also meant that she would lose her daughter, Kyoko, to her ex-husband.
 Within the next 14 years, Yoko would miscarry her first child with Lennon, suffer through a relentless effort by the U.S. government to deport Lennon, separate from Lennon during his notorious “lost weekend,” become a drug addict, lose Lennon to an assassin’s bullets, and finally be cruelly immortalized by scandal biographer Albert Goldman in The Lives of John Lennon.
 On the other hand, she would become one of the wealthiest bohemians in the world, and produce a prodigious volume of art and music apart from her celebrated husband.